asaranprasad/Crawler/README.md

 1. CrawlCaller.java - Consists of the Main Method to kick start the program.
 2. CrawlConfig.java - Contains configurable parameters for the call.
 3. Crawler.java     - Has the crawler logic implemented.
+4. FileUtility.java - Utility file for accessing flat files.
+5. Dictionary.java  - Accesses and maintains a dictionary of English words.
-4. Tests.java       - Consists of tests to validate the crawler ouputs.
+6. Tests.java       - Consists of tests to validate the crawler ouputs.
 ```

 The ./output/ folder consists of sample outputs of the call